 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 - 3 eggs

 - 1 orange*

 - 2 tbsp honey

-- To make the ground pistachios place them in a coffee grinder or food processor and grind until there are now chunky pieces and everything has ground down to a find powder.
+To make the ground pistachios place them in a coffee grinder or food processor and grind until there are no chunky pieces and everything has ground down to a fine powder.